What Is An Application To Court In BC?

 Do not make the mistake of not preparing an application record.
 This is required.
 It helps the judge read along with your argument.
-Without it being filed, your court date might be cancelled, and you might have to pay $500 in costs.
+Without it being filed, your court date might be canceled, and you might have to pay $500 in costs.

 You can find out what kind of information to put in these documents by reading the guidebook on the Supreme Court website.
-You can also hire a lawyer to do self represented coaching.
+You can also hire a lawyer to do self-represented coaching.
 This will save you money by not having the lawyer represent you full time.
-ClearWay Law offers self represented coaching for family law.
+ClearWay Law offers self-represented coaching for family law.
 It can be helpful to have a lawyer review your documents before going to court.